Curriculum In Practice

 - Short term plans – Class teachers plan work to be covered over a weekly period.

 - Evaluative comments are written on medium and short term plans to inform future planning and/or next lessons.

 - TEAM/subject leaders monitor planning to ensure a broad coverage of skills and knowledge is being taught across the school.

 - TEAM/subject leaders monitor through regular work scrutiny.

 - Head Teacher, Assistant Heads and, on occasions, TEAM leaders complete lesson observations to monitor delivery.

-- Governors are (where possible) part of lessons in their subject areas and in their allocated classes.
+- Governors are (where possible) part of lessons in the curriculum subject area and classes allocated to them.